SpaceXpanse/Whitepaper/README.md

 - A protocol and system for executing atomic trades on the **SpaceXpanse Multiverse** platform.
 This allows players to trade their game assets for the main cryptocurrency /**ROD**/ and/or tokens in a fully trustless manner.
 -->

+[**RODPay** Server](https://github.com/SpaceXpanse/rodpayserver) - a free and open-source payment processor which allows you to accept payments without fees or intermediaries. /WIP/
+Open source
+*Non-profit - Foundation operated*
+- Direct, peer-to-peer payments
+- No additional transaction fees /other than the network fee/
+- No fees, middleman or KYC
+- Non-custodial /complete control over the private key by using a remote wallet/
+- Enhanced privacy & security
+- Self-hosted
+- SegWit support
+- Share your instance with friends /multi-tenant/
+- Invoice management and Payment requests
+- Apps: Marketplace, Crowdfunding, Donations

 [**SpaceXpanse DappEngine**](https://github.com/SpaceXpanse/DappEngine) - A versatile tool for creating 2D and simple 3D games and other dapps with ease /WIP/
 Open source
 *Non-profit - Foundation operated*